jiaxicheng/pentaho/pdi_metadata_injection.md

 ### YAML Configuration Files ###

 In the step_config.yaml file, all properties are on the same row of the PDI flow.

-In the field_config.yaml file, each field on its own row, `YAML Input` step reader will read the data as an array of hashes, so each row is an hash, i.e. '{Name: date, Type: Date,Format: yyyy-MM-dd}'.
+In the field_config.yaml file, each field definition is on its own row, `YAML Input` step reads the data as an array of hashes, so each row is an hash, i.e. '{Name: date, Type: Date,Format: yyyy-MM-dd}'.
-The result is feed into the `JSON Input` step and convert into columns using JSONPath.
+The result is feed into the `JSON Input` step and convert into columns using JsonPath.
 ```
 $ cat step_config.yaml
 ---